willmartian/willmartian.com/src/pages/poems/torment-nexus.md

 Why <i>not</i> create this miracle machine to help us conquer all that is mundane?
-Like reading or writing?
+Like reading and writing.
 Boring.
 Routine.
 Imagine all that we could stand to gain!

 So thank you for listening to my pitch;